Support for Forgotten Australians

 - people who were under the care and control of the State and placed in detention centres (e.g. Westbrook and Wilson).

 The Queensland State Archives also holds records that may assist you, including school enrolment and historical records relating to the operation of children's homes and institutions in Queensland.
 Contact the Queensland State Archives for further information.

-The Department of Communities, Child Safety and Disability Services currently funds Lotus Place, a dedicated support service and resource centre for Forgotten Australians.
+The Department of Communities, Disability Services and Seniors currently funds Lotus Place, a dedicated support service and resource centre for Forgotten Australians.
 Lotus Place provides a:

 - safe place for Forgotten Australians

 - space where reliable connections to others, shared experiences of childhood, and the consequences of this, are respected

 Contact your nearest Lotus Place location for more information.